-Following Death Threats, Peeple Founder Says She Was Wrong to Position App as 'Yelp for People'
+Following Death Threats, Peeple Founder Says She Was Wrong to Position App as 'Yelp for People' So what if people hate Peeple?
+Julia Cordray is launching it anyway.

 Julia Cordray has had a rough couple of days.
 She learned a hard life lesson: Be careful what you say on the Internet.
 Google forgets nothing.
 Stick and stones may break your bones, but your words will always come back to bite you.